Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 To put this project into context, the sales team of a company has a virtual machine (Sales-VM) which host critical applications and data, and would want to enhance its security.
 The team has approved Azure Bastion and one particular IP address for remote connection to the VM.
 The team wants every other IPs to be deemed untrusted and such connections should be blocked.
 Hence, the security solution for the sales team is the core of this project.

 Initially, each of the IPs that are used for the remote connection could be monitored from the event logs stored in MicrosoftAzureBastionAuditLogs table in the Project-workspace.
 To provide a solution to the sales team security challenge, an analytics rule will be created to detect untrusted IPs, the playbook workflow will be designed, and the automation rule attached to the analytics rule will be utilized to trigger the playbook.
 The main actions of the playbook is to block the inbound connection to the VM, particularly RDP traffic, once the attack is detected.
-However, the blocked RDP port will only prevent future remote connection to the VM while the attacker's remote session is still active.
-The next action is to identify the malicious remote session among all active remote session and shut it off.
-The last action of the playbook is to send an email notification about the result of the playbook to relevant members of the security operations team.
+However, the blocked traffic will only prevent future remote connection to the VM while the attacker's remote session remains active.
+The next action is to identify the attacker's remote session among all active remote sessions and shut it off.
+The last action of the playbook is to send an email notification about the result of the playbook to relevant members of the security operations team for neccessary actions.

 The creation of the analytics rule and the design of the workflow in the playbook will be discussed in the next section, while the testing of the playbook and conclusion follows respectively.